profile pic

 Storing time

 Here mostly you have to understand what information is needed for users intent (or whatever you decided based on that), and how to store that in your persistence layer.
 Information might be UTC, for most cases.
 Time Zone (remember to use IANA code) for few cases.
 And if you are dealing with future recurring times, or future civil time, etc, you might have to consider saving that information also.
-Or if your use case only deals with date, may be save just the date (without time)
+Or if your use case only deals with date, may be save just the date (without time).
+As an example, consider a school management software.
+School timings would usually follow local time and won't change with DST (according to local clocks).
+What about one off meetings by teacher/manager in the school?
+Their repeating meetings would follow local clock (assembly happens based on local clock).
+So, it would make sense to

 Transfer time